DylanMeeus/springboot_jwt_blog/_posts/2015-12-15-create-a-desktop-app-with-angular-2-and-electron.markdown

 }
 ```

-All the files specific to our application will live inside of the `app` subdirectory.
+All the files specific to our application will live inside the `app` subdirectory.
 There, we need to provide a `package.json` file that will simply tell Electron which script to use for bootstrapping.
 This will be the `main.js` file, and in it, we will tell Electron how to open and close our app.

 ```js
 // app/package.json